 The Toronto Comic Arts Festival would like to acknowledge that the land on which we gather is the traditional territory of the Anishnaabe, Mississaugas of the New Credit First Nation, the Haudenosaunee, and the Huron-Wendat and that Indigenous peoples have lived on and cared for this land for more than 15,000 years.
 This territory is covered by the Dish With One Spoon Wampum Belt Treaty.
 Today, Toronto is still the home to many Indigenous people from across Turtle Island.
 We acknowledge that settlers on the land directly benefit from the process of colonization.

-In recognition of our gathering on these lands for TCAF 2018, the festival has made a donation to The Gord Downie & Chanie Wenjack Fund (DWF).
+In recognition of our gathering on these lands for TCAF 2020, the festival will make a donation to The Gord Downie & Chanie Wenjack Fund (DWF).
 We look forward to increasing our support and programs for Indigenous creators in the years to come.

 Everything you need to know and then some!